 Skip to content

 Year 3 pupils…

 A homework sheet goes home on Mondays, due in the following Monday.
 One side is grammar-based and the other maths.
 This work is extra practice at something we have already covered in class the same week.
 If your child has any difficulty remembering a method or vocabulary please do let me know – feedback is valuable and I can recap to ensure understanding.
-We mark homework as a class on a Monday afternoon.

-Mrs Thomas, Mrs Collings, and Mrs Stacey
+Mrs Thomas, Mrs Chinn, and Mrs Stacey

+Skip to content